randomchars42/plapperkasten/README.md

 #### Recommendations

-* `pipenv` to create a virtualenvironment with a defined python version
+* `pipenv` to create a virtual environment with a defined python version

   ```sh
   pip3 install pipenv